ekzhang/zola-blog-starter/content/hello.md

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Quisque accumsan sem ut risus vulputate rhoncus.
 Pellentesque hendrerit ipsum a neque vehicula varius ut nec sapien.
-Nam vel iaculis nunc.
-In maximus sagittis nisi non faucibus.
+Nam vel iaculis nunc. <!-- more --> In maximus sagittis nisi non faucibus.
 In ac mattis ipsum.
 Proin a vehicula urna.
 Vivamus nec lacus quis purus maximus vehicula.
 In vehicula laoreet odio eget tincidunt.

 > Software engineers don’t get into coding because they want someone to tell
 > them what to do, they get into it because they discovered they could create